-Research from Dell suggests businesses are becoming more positive about allowing staff to use their own IT equipment - most often smartphones and tablet computers - for work
+Research suggests that businesses are becoming more positive about allowing staff to use their own IT equipment - most often smartphones and tablet computers - for work

-They’re right to do so, says Bryan Jones (right), EMEA Executive Director for Dell Solutions Marketing, because relaxing the rules around ‘bringing your own device’ (BYOD) can boost staff retention and make your company more innovative.
+They're right to do so, says Bryan Jones, EMEA Executive Director for Dell Solutions Marketing, because relaxing the rules around the ?bring your own device' (BYOD) phenomenon can boost staff retention and make your company more innovative.